DataDog/documentation/content/en/continuous_integration/troubleshooting.md

 - Default branches list on the Tests page: This list only displays default branches.
 Setting the wrong default branch can result in missing or incorrect data in the default branches list.

-- Tests Wall Time comparison for non-default branches: in the Tests Branches list page, the **VS Default** column is calculated comparing wall time for the current branch against wall time for the default branch.
+- Wall time comparison for non-default branches: On the Tests page, in the Branches view, the **VS Default** column is calculated by comparing wall time for the current branch against wall time for the default branch.

 - New flaky tests: Tests that are not currently classified as flaky in the default branch.
 If the default branch is not properly set, this could lead to a wrong number of detected new flaky tests.